top of page

 Stratford sub Castle is included in the Salisbury Plain area for the purpose of flood alerts.

-There are other flood risks in operation around the Salisbury area (for example The Winterbournes) that may affect you if you walk, cycle, or drive around the area.
+There are other areas around Salisbury (for example The Winterbournes) that may affect your journey if you walk, cycle, or drive afurther afield.
 They can be checked on the Environment Agency's website:

 The images below were taken locally.

-'Stratford Lake' viewed from the Durnford Road, 26 February 2025 (click to start the video).
+Normally a field grazed bycattle, this was 'Stratford Lake' viewed from the Durnford Road on 26 February 2025 (click to start the video).

 Images above - the local situation on 24 February.